 Minn.
 Stat.
-Section PUBLIC INDEBTEDNESS Yes No Workpaper Reference 4.
+PUBLIC INDEBTEDNESS Workpaper Section Yes No Reference 4.
 To the extent that the county issued certificates under Minn.
 Stat. § 475.755 to fund an unallotment or other reduction in its state aid, did the county not use the special levy authority for aid reduction under section 275.70, subd.
 5 (22), or a similar or successor provision; and Did it instead use the special levy authority for the repayment of indebtedness under Minn.
 Stat. § 275.70, subd.
 5, clause (2), in order to levy under Minn.
-Stat. § 475.61 to fund repayment of the certificates with a levy that is not subject to levy limits?

-Part III.
-Answer the following questions for each type of issue that was outstanding at some point during the fiscal year: § 475.61 A. Was the certified levy specified and such that it, together with estimated collections of special assessments and other revenues pledged for the payment of the obligations, will produce at least five percent in excess of the amount needed to meet the principal and interest payments when due?
-1. If not, did the County Board adopt a resolution levying another amount of such taxes? § 471.70 В. Has the principal accounting office of the county reported, on or before February 1 of each year, to the county auditor the total amount of outstanding obligations and the purpose for which issued, as of December 31 of the preceding year?
+Stat. § 475.61 to fund repayment of the certificates with a levy that is not subject to levy limits? Γ D. H. A. Part III.
+Answer the following questions for each type of issue the outstanding at some point during the fiscal year: at was § 475.61 A. Was the certified levy specified and such that it, together with estimated collections of special assessments and other revenues pledged for the payment of the obligations, will produce at least five percent in excess of the amount needed to meet the principal and interest payments when due?
+3 If not, did the County Board adopt a resolution levying another amount of suctaxes? h § 471.70 B. Has the principal accounting office of the county reported, on or before February 1 of each year, to the county auditor the total amount of outstanding obligations and the purpose for which issued, as of December 31 of the preceding year?
 Part IV.
-Audit Conclusion

-The auditor must state a conclusion--based on this questionnaire and any other audit procedures performed--whether the client has complied with the legal provisions reviewed relating to public indebtedness.
+Audit Conclusion Part IV.
+Audit Conclusion The auditor must state a conclusionbased on this questionnaire and any other audit procedures performedwhether the client has complied with the legal provisions reviewed relating to public indebtedness.
+Conclusion: